|

 clock in the worst case of low-frequency supply/substrate noise.

-However, the cycle-to-cycle jitter for any divided clock expressed
+However, the period jitter for any divided clock expressed

-in units of time cannot exceed twice the long-term jitter by their
+in units of time cannot exceed the long-term jitter defined

 Input-to-output jitter, or tracking jitter, is the time deviation